azdavis/azdavis.net/posts/en/japanese-resources.md

 number of kanji.
 And the most important thing to know when learning kanji, whether using WaniKani or not, is this:

-Unlike in English with the alphabet, the 'character' is _not_ the smallest unit of the writing system.
-Rather, the smallest unit is the 'radical'.
+Unlike in English with the alphabet, the character is _not_ the smallest unit of the writing system.
+Rather, the smallest unit is the "radical".

-I used to not know this, and I'd try to learn kanji like e.g. 議 'as a unit'.
+I used to not know this, and I'd try to learn kanji like e.g. 議 as a unit.
 Now, when learning a kanji, you generally have to learn

 - How to write it with the correct stroke order (maybe you don't care about this if you only want to read, but I wanted to write too)
-- How to pronounce it (the 'reading')
+- How to pronounce it (the reading)
 - What it generally means (the meaning)

 For _every one of these things_, using radicals makes things _far_ easier.
 For